stallings/employee-api/README.md

 * Password Protection for skill ratings

 ## To Do ##
+* Add level checks by checking direct reports in key
 * Use project names as _id?
 * Add an option to find by fullname http://localhost:5000/users/search/Nina Pulgar (don't forget to add %'s for spaces etc
 * Add resources to change Employee Name